-Work Order Content Description

-Storm-Damaged Home Repair Scope of Work The repair scope of work to be performed which was agreed upon by the applicant, Program Staff and the Construction Manager.
-The repair scope of work shall include any selective demolition and any abatement work required for the property.
+Work Order Content Description Hurricane- Damaged Home Repair Scope of Work The repair scope of work to be performed which was agreed upon by the applicant, Program Staff and the Construction Manager.
+The repair scope of work should include any selective demolition and any abatement work required for the property.
 All selective demolition, abatement, and repair work will be scoped using the Program's unit prices included in each Construction Manager contract signed with PRDOH.
-The Construction Manager may not perform any work outside of the approved scope of work without prior authorization by means of a Change Order to the Work Order.
+The Construction Manager may not perform any work outside of the approved scope of work without prior authorization by means of a Scope Change to the Work Order.

-Timeframe for Completion